 - Timeline (should be stated and realistic); funding period is 1 year unless a longer period is justified

-- Budget and justification (should be stated and realistic) (allowable expenses include materials [including software], equipment, research assistant time, transcription, statistical consultation, printing or other preparation for presentation; no faculty FTE and no travel costs are allowable)
+- Budget and justification (should be stated and realistic) (allowable expenses include materials [including software], equipment, research assistant time, transcription, statistical consultation, printing or other preparation for presentation; travel allowed up to $1000; and no faculty FTE are allowable)

 - Reference citations – included in page limit

 - Optional letters of support (maximum 2) -not included in page limit

 Applications will be reviewed by a committee composed of Academy members and MERU faculty, who will consider the following criteria: